All fields are required

 Our mission is to help families who have been harmed by contaminated or unsafe food or water.
 When corporations cause food poisoning outbreaks or Legionnaires disease outbreaks, we use the law to hold them accountable.
 The Lange Law Firm is the only law firm in the nation solely focused on representing families in food poisoning lawsuits and Legionnaires disease lawsuits.

-If you were injured or sickened after eating poppy seeds or drinking poppy seed tea, and are interested in making a legal claim for compensation, we can help.
+If you were injured or sickened after eating poppy seeds or drinking poppy seed tea, and are interested in a Poppy Seed Lawsuit, we can help.
 Call us for a free no obligation legal consultation at (833) 330-366, or send us an e-mail here.